little-Dave/trek-deck/README.md

 **Thanks!**
 - Shout out to the peeps behind https://fonts.google.com/ (**Trek Deck** uses Roboto and Unica One) & https://fontawesome.com/?from=io (exit and trash icons).
 - **Trek Deck** makes use of two npm packages, [google-maps-react](https://www.npmjs.com/package/google-maps-react) and [react-places-autocomplete](https://www.npmjs.com/package/react-places-autocomplete)
+- You'll need a Google API Key to use the app.
+Head [here](https://developers.google.com/maps/documentation/javascript/get-api-key) if you don't already have one.

 Thanks for stopping by :thumbsup:
 <br><br>